 “Absolutely!
 Now more than ever, it’s all about mixing metals, stone colors, and shapes to add excitement to your stack,” says Emily Goldstein of EF Collection.
 Teichman agrees.
 “Mixing metals and stones will add personality and make your stack different from anyone else’s.
 It’s all about buying and wearing things that make you happy, so if you want to pair a family heirloom yellow gold band with a platinum engagement ring, go for it!”

 Kaman recommends choosing a focal point to keep things cohesive.
 “If you choose yellow gold as a common thread, mix textures and stone colors but keep the metal matching.
 If you prefer mixed metals, stick with a single stone color like white or champagne to pull it all together,” she says.

 What’s the best way to layer different styles?

 Again, Kaman emphasizes that a theme is key.
 “You might love texture or want to mix modern and vintage designs,” she says.
 “In that case, pick a single metal and play with silhouettes.
 Part of the fun is seeing what each person comes up with as she expresses her individuality!”
 Goldstein also loves a cohesive element.
 “You could layer different styles in a matching metal or stick with simple eternity bands and play with the finish to create interest.”

 Teichman reminds brides to keep it light.
 “Don’t overthink the process!
 Different styles add interest, so try on everything.
 As you play with shapes and sizes, you’ll figure out what feels great and what layers well on your hand.”

-Is there an engagement ring style that works best in a stack?
+Is there a ring style that works best in a stack?

 How should you shop for a stack?